-Chances are you have come across the terms vintage, aged or Old World while exploring the vast and complicated world of wine.
-Whether you were told by a waiter at the last fancy restaurant you frequented or you ran across the terminology while researching wine refrigerators, aged wine and the process of aging wine is where this classic beverage garners most of its mystique and all of its mystery.
+Whether you were told by a waiter at the last fancy restaurant you frequented or you ran across the terminology while researching wine refrigerators, aged wine and the process of aging wine is where this classic beverage garners most of its mystique.
 There is little doubt that all wine, whether young or aged, should be kept at a proper storage temperature somewhere between 50°F to 59°F; however how long certain wines are kept at this temperature is open to personal preference.
-Where you can rely on the wonders of modern technology such as wine refrigerators and wine cellars (that are conveniently provided for you by the BeverageFactory.com may I add), there is no technology that can tell you when exactly a wine is ripe for enjoying.
+Where you can rely on the wonders of modern technology such as wine refrigerators and wine cellars (that are conveniently provided for you by the BeverageFactory.com I might add), there is no technology that can tell you exactly when a wine is ripe for enjoying.

 What Happens to Wine When It Grows-Up?